fgclaramonte/AWS-SQS-Demo/README.md

 Installation
 ------------

-Main depdendency is Python platform.
+Main dependency is Python platform.
 On any GNU/Linux Distribution is installed by default.
 On Windows and OSX platforms can be downloaded and installed from official website: https://www.python.org/downloads/